8 Easy Methods To Improve Your English Language Skills

 English is not an easy language to learn.
 Sometimes one word does not sound similar to another word even though they appear extremely similar.
 These words are called ‘homophones’, which means ‘same sounds’.
 Examples of such words are ‘two’ and ‘two’, ‘ate’ and ‘eight’, and ‘you’re’ and ‘your’.

-Sometimes, the English language doesn’t always follow a logical pattern and sometimes it makes you feel like you made a mistake.
+Sometimes, our language doesn’t always follow a logical pattern and sometimes it makes you feel like you made a mistake.
 For example, the plural of tooth is teeth but a booth is not two beeths.
 A horse hoof is hooves, but a roof is roofs (not rooves).

 #7 Put yourself out there